michaelhly/michaelhly.github.io/_posts/tune-llm-one.md

 ---
-title: "How to Tune a LLM: Datasets and Preprocessing"
+title: "How to Tune an LLM: Datasets and Preprocessing"
 date: "2023-08-23T05:35:07.322Z"
 ---

-Trying to get on the _e/acc_ bandwagon but don't know anything about an AI.
-I guess I have to start somewhere ... here is me trying to fine tune my own AI from a [pretrained](https://blogs.nvidia.com/blog/2022/12/08/what-is-a-pretrained-ai-model/) language model.
+Trying to get on the _e/acc_ bandwagon but don't know anything about AI.
+I guess I have to start somewhere ... here is me trying to fine-tune my own AI from a pre-trained language model.

 In this series, we'll be using [BERT](<https://en.wikipedia.org/wiki/BERT_(language_model)>) as our underlying language model.
 Unlike [GPT](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer) based language models, BERT is a bidirectional transformer model, which makes predictions by examining words in sentences from both directions.

 ![Birectional context](https://michaelhly.github.io/assets/tune-llm-one/bidirectional-context.png)

-This makes BERT well suited for classification based tasks, where inference is needed on the meaning of the language structure and relationships between words.
-GPT models are optimized for next-token prediction, and perform better at tasks that require text generation.
+This makes BERT well suited for classification-based tasks, where inference is needed on the meaning of the language structure and relationships between words.
+GPT models are optimized for next-token prediction and perform better at tasks that require text generation.

 ## Datasets